 Using electronic cigarettes (vaping) during pregnancy isn't safe.

 Most electronic cigarettes (e-cigarettes) contain nicotine, which permanently damages a baby's developing brain and many other organs.
-E-cigarettes also contain a propellant — used to create vapor — and other harmful additives that might not be safe for your baby.
+E-cigarette liquids also contain chemicals, flavors and other additives that might not be safe for your baby.

 It's well known that smoking cigarettes during pregnancy can harm women and their babies.
 But research suggests that pregnant women who vape believe that using e-cigarettes is less harmful than smoking cigarettes.
 Pregnant women often don't know if their e-cigarettes contain nicotine.
 Some also might use e-cigarettes during pregnancy because of the perception that the devices can help them quit or reduce cigarette smoking.